archiejs/archiejs-core/docs/Developer.md

     plugins: {
         provides: ['give1', ...],
         consumes: ['take1', ...],
-        type: 'one of the possible types'
+        messaging: 'one of the possible types'
     }
 }